Material-Blazor/Material.Blazor/articles/DevelopmentEnvironment.md

 ## CI and Release GitHub Action workflows

-These workflows are responsible for publishing two artifacts:
+These workflows are responsible for publishing three artifacts:
-* The Material.Blazor DocFx pages in the Material.Blazor project, amalgamated with the Material.Blazor.WebAssembly published output to your gh-pages branch.
+* The Material.Blazor DocFx pages in the Material.Blazor project
+* Material.Blazor.WebAssembly published output
+* The Material.Blazor NuGet package

+The first two artifacts are combined and published in the repository gh-pages.

-* The Material.Blazor NuGet package hosted as a GitHub package (Release) or a NuGet.org (CI).
+The third artifact is hosted as a GitHub package (CI) or a NuGet package (Release).

 ### WIP Workflow